The Best Stuffed Zucchini Flowers Recipe (Zucchini Blossoms)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.Baked Zucchini Flowers stuffed with a Creamy Ricotta Filling are classy, stylish, and sophisticated.
+Please read my disclosure.Baked stuffed zucchini flowers with a creamy ricotta filling are classy, stylish, and sophisticated.
 If you’ve never tried zucchini blossoms before, you have to try this recipe!
 It’s simple but elegant, and is a classic Italian dish.
-Great as an appetizer or side, it’s family-friendly and a total crowd-pleaser!
+Great as an appetizer or side, stuffed squash blossoms are family-friendly and a total crowd-pleaser!

+Board a plane venture to Italy!
 It’s no secret that I love Italian food.
 Give me ALL of the Italian dishes!
 Yum!
+My family really enjoys it too, which is always a good thing in my book.

 The only problem with traditional Italian food is that it’s pretty carb heavy.
-But, I know that with a little bit of adjusting, I can create Italian foods that are much healthier and equally tasty, just like these stuffed zucchini flowers.
+But, I know that with a little bit of adjusting, I can create Italian foods that are much healthier and equally tasty, just like these Italian stuffed zucchini flowers.
+This is one of my favorite recipes!

 Latest Recipe Video!

-- Zucchini flowers (fresh blossoms): The star of this dish!
-Be sure to wash the flowers gently in cold water before using them.
+- Zucchini Flowers (Fresh Zucchini Blossoms): The star of this dish!
+Zucchini season (varies depending on your location) is the best time to find these blossoms in grocery stores and farmers markets.
+Be sure to wash the flowers gently in cold water and let them air dry (or gently dry with a paper towel) before using them.

-- Fresh ricotta cheese: Creamy and rich, this makes the perfect stuffing for these flowers.
+- Fresh Ricotta Cheese: Rich and creamy ricotta cheese makes the perfect stuffing for zucchini flowers.

-- Nutmeg, Salt, Black Pepper: Helps to add flavor the ricotta cheese filling.
+- Nutmeg, Salt, And Black Pepper: Helps to add flavor to the ricotta cheese filling.

-- Parmesan Cheese: A tangy counterpart to the creamy ricotta in our filling.
+- Parmesan Cheese: Adds a sharp and tangy flavor which complements the ricotta in the filling.

 - Cherry Tomatoes: A great garnish for these edible blossoms.